"There are years that question, and years that answer..."

 All of her books illustrate the universal grief experience and share the many ways in which children and families grieve.
 She is a licensed clinical social worker in Florida, Georgia and Virginia (License #s: FL: SW8061, GA: CSW003624, VA: 0904010676).

 Alesia has served as a consultant on grief, loss, gang intervention, and inclusion in centers across the nation, and internationally.
-Alesia is currently in private practice as a part of Zoe Therapy Services, located in Richmond, VA.
+Alesia is currently in private practice in Richmond, VA.
+Find her here.